Headroom in the Mix for a Mastering Engineer

 Why do most studios ask for -6dB FS?

-“Leave headroom for mastering” is a term that is quite often used in the world of digital audio.
-Nowadays there are a lot of amateurs in the industry without sound knowledge of basic concepts.
+“Leave headroom for mastering” is a term that is quite often used in the world of music.
+Nowadays there are a lot of amateurs in the music industry without sound knowledge of basic concepts around sound engineering.
 There is a lot of misinformation on the internet regarding headroom, which causes a lot of confusion especially for those who don’t have years of experience in the subject.
 Here, we aim at clearing some of the common doubts regarding this concept.

 Peak Vs Root Mean Square (RMS)

-Headroom in digital audio refers to the difference in decibels between highest level “peak” and 0dBFS.
-Although very commonly confused, headroom is not between the RMS (average level) of the mix and 0dB.
+Headroom in digital audio refers to the difference in decibels between highest level “peak” and 0 dBFS.
+Although very commonly confused, headroom is not between the RMS (average level) of the mix and 0 dBFS.
 Headroom is a “safety zone”, and it is often advised to leave headroom for mastering.
-This implies that a finished audio file should peak at some decibels below 0dBFS, else the task of mastering becomes very difficult for the sound engineer.
+This implies that a finished audio file should peak at some decibels below 0 dBFS, else the task of mastering music becomes very difficult for the Mastering Engineer.

-What is digital and analog clipping?
-What is the difference between the two?
+Digital and analog clipping?
+What is the difference ?

 When a signal recorded in the digital domain goes above 0dBFS (the loudest recordable signal) it results in a “clipped” waveform.

 Clipping is a distortion in the amplitude that occurs when the incoming signal cannot be handled properly by the electronics.
 Distortion across a whole mix is undesirable.
 It indicates a loss of exactness or “fidelity” of the original recording when it is reproduced.